 Direct filing with the Guangzhou office is provided as a courtesy to U.S. citizens who currently reside in our jurisdiction and plan to continue to reside in China while the Form I-130 petition is being processed.
 In determining a petitioner’s residence, we look at where the petitioner was domiciled for the six months prior to filing.
 Individuals residing in the United States should submit the Form I-130 petition in the United States: Form I-130 Filing.

-Petitions filed on behalf of other family members (e.g., siblings, married children) must be filed with the Chicago Lockbox.
-Please note that all Form I-130 petitions filed by Lawful Permanent Residents must also be filed with the Chicago Lockbox.
+Petitions filed on behalf of other family members (e.g., siblings, married children) must be filed with the Dallas Lockbox.
+Please note that all Form I-130 petitions filed by Lawful Permanent Residents must also be filed with the Dallas Lockbox.

 The jurisdiction of the Guangzhou Field Office includes: Anhui, Chongqing, Fujian, Gansu, Guangdong, Guangxi, Guizhou, Hainan, Henan, Hubei, Hunan, Jiangsu, Jiangxi, Ningxia, Qinghai, Shandong, Shaanxi, Sichuan, Xinjiang, Tibet (Xizang), Xiamen, Yunnan and Zhejiang.